Special Educational Needs and Disability Policy (SEND)

 - To provide Governors with information allowing them to monitor and evaluate the effectiveness of the SEN provision.

 We recognise that many students may have additional educational needs at some time during their school life.
 In implementing this policy we believe students will be helped to overcome their difficulties.

 The Responsibilities of the Access & Inclusion faculty

-- The SENDCO is responsible for placing students on the SEN Register and for informing staff and parents.
+- placing students on the SEN List and informing staff and parents.

-- The SENDCO is responsible for organising the Annual Review for students with an EHCP (Education, Health and Care Plan), to which students, parents and outside agencies are encouraged to contribute.
+- organising the Annual Review for students with an EHCP (Education, Health and Care Plan), to which students, parents and outside agencies are encouraged to contribute;

-- The SENDCO will ensure that all relevant professionals are invited to attend and contribute to Transitional Reviews.
+- ensuring that all relevant professionals are invited to attend and contribute to Transitional Reviews;

 Identification, Assessment & Recording

 Students needs and requirements fall into four broad areas: